-As outlined in the TEKS, the materials provide an instructional sequence for encoding and decoding single-syllable and multi-syllabic words.
-For example, students in grade 2 begin decoding, spelling, and writing words in Lesson 1.
+• As outlined in the TEKS, the materials provide an instructional sequence for encoding and decoding single-syllable and multi-syllabic words.
+For example, students in grade 3 begin decoding, spelling, and writing words in Lesson 1.
 This and subsequent lessons follow a systematic pattern of introducing closed syllables first and open syllables later.
 Syllables with digraphs and blends are introduced before vowel teams and r-controlled syllables.
 Decoding begins with the VC pattern and progresses to CVC and CCVC.
-Single-syllable words are the focus in the first unit.
+Single syllable words are the focus in the first unit.
 Unit 2, Lesson 17 introduces multi-syllable decoding with the suffix -es.
-Then, units progress to include double consonants in the middle of a word-all lessons in grade 2 progress from less to more complex skills.
-For example, lessons identify one-syllable words in progressively more complicated patterns (VC, CVC, and CCVC).
-Next, grade 2
+Then, units progress to include double consonants in the middle of a word and skills for spelling words with VCCV, VCV, and VCCCV patterns.
+All lessons in grade 3 progress from less to more complex skills.
+For example, lessons begin by identifying one-syllable words in various